ropensci/roweb3/content/blog/2023-05-19-ropensci-news-digest-may-2023/index.md

 ### rOpenSci at Csv,Conf,v7

-We participated in the [CSV,Conf,v7](https://csvconf.com/) in Buenos Aires during April 19-20, 2023.
+We participated in the [CSV,Conf,v7](https://csvconf.com/) in Buenos Aires April 19-20, 2023.

-On the first day of the conference, [Karthik Ram](/author/karthik-ram) was one of the keynotes presenting ["How to enable and sustain thriving Open Source Ecosystems (OSE)."](/events/2023-04-19-csvconf_keynote/).
+On the first day of the conference, [Karthik Ram](/author/karthik-ram) was one of the keynotes presenting ["How to enable and sustain thriving Open Source Ecosystems (OSE)"](/events/2023-04-19-csvconf_keynote/).
 The next day, [Yanina Bellini Saibene](/author/yanina-bellini-saibene/) presented ["Tell me who you hang out with, and I will tell you who you are.
-A collaborations analysis using social networks analysis"](/events/2023-04-20-csvconf-regulartalk/), a work done together with Sandro Camargo.
+A collaborations analysis using social networks analysis"](/events/2023-04-20-csvconf-regulartalk/), a work done together with [Sandro Camargo](https://www.researchgate.net/profile/Sandro-Camargo).

 This was a very special edition as it was the first time the event took place in the Southern Hemisphere, allowing several Latin American projects to be part of the conference.

-### Export package data from R-universe thanks to webr
+### Export package data from the R-Universe thanks to webr

-The R-universe node stack now provides data export links, which use [webr](https://docs.r-wasm.org/webr/latest/) to convert pkg datasets on-the-fly to JSON (via jsonlite), xlsx (via writexl), csv (via data.table), etc.
+The R-Universe node stack now provides data export links, which use [webr](https://docs.r-wasm.org/webr/latest/) to convert pkg datasets on-the-fly to JSON (via jsonlite), xlsx (via writexl), csv (via data.table), etc.

 Try it yourself, for instance with the [webchem package's two datasets](https://ropensci.r-universe.dev/webchem#).
 You can click on the download icons near their names, or use the direct URLs, for instance https://ropensci.r-universe.dev/webchem/data/lc50/json for the lc50 dataset (Acute toxicity data from U.S. EPA ECOTOX).

-The permanent URL to a dataset in a given format can be used in your browser, from R, or from any other tools: this means R-universe helps publish your data to the world!
+The permanent URL to a dataset in a given format can be used in your browser, from R, or from any other tools: this means the R-Universe helps publish your data to the world!

 On the technical side, R-universe actually uses webr (with its own [webr bundle](https://github.com/r-universe-org/webr-bundle)) [server-side](https://github.com/r-universe-org/cranlike-server), so not in a browser!